shrinerb/shrine/README.md

 seamless user experience.
 First the user ansynchronosuly caches the file and hopefully sees a nice progress bar.
-After this is finishes and user submits the form, promoting will be kicked off into a background job, and the record will be saved with the cached image.
-If your cache is public (e.g. in the "public" folder), the end user will immediately see their uploaded file, because the URL will point to the cached version.
+After this is finishes and user submits the form, promoting will be kicked off into a background job, and the record will be saved with the cached file If your cache is public (e.g. in the "public" folder), the end user will immediately see their uploaded file, because the URL will point to the cached version.

 In the meanwhile, what `#promote` does is it uploads the cached file `:store`, and writes the stored file to the column.
-When the record gets saved, the URL will switch from filesystem to S3, but the user won't even notice that something happened, because they will still see the same image.
+When the record gets saved, the URL will switch from filesystem to S3, but the user won't even notice that something happened, because they will still see the same file.

 ### Generality